-5. The annual review of effectiveness
+7. The annual review of effectiveness

-The council is required to undertake, at least annually, a review of the effectiveness of its governance framework, including the system of internal control.
+The council is required to undertake, at least annually, a review of the effectiveness of its governance framework, through the internal audit assurance process and self-assessment survey, including the system of internal control.
 The outcomes of the review are considered by the Corporate Management Team and Audit Committee (who approve the final statement).
 Once approved, the annual governance statement is published alongside the council's statement of accounts.

-In reviewing the council's governance framework and in order to complete this assurance statement, there are a number of assurances drawn from the following sources:
+In reviewing the council's governance framework arrangements and in order to complete this assurance statement, there are a number of assurances drawn from the following sources:

-- Full council, Cabinet and other key decision making committee outcomes
+- Full council, Cabinet, and other key decision-making committee outcomes

 - Outcomes from Scrutiny committees and Audit Committee

-- The Monitoring Officer, Section 151 Officer and Head of Paid Service
+- The Monitoring Officer, Section 151 Officer and Chief Executive

 - Corporate service departments

-- Internal audit reports
+- Internal audit report on the annual governance statement

 - Internal audit annual opinion

+- Internal audit self-assessment survey and report

+- The Annual Governance Statement Self-Assessment

-- Risk, performance and financial reports
+- Risk, performance, and financial reports

-- The strategic diversity board
+- The Strategic Equality and Diversity board

-- The strategic health and safety board
+- The Strategic Health and Safety board

 - Customer complaints and feedback

 - Freedom of Information requests

-- Data protection and information governance issues
+- Data protection and information governance issue

+- Health and Wellbeing Board

 - External audit reports

 - External inspections and peer reviews

 - Benchmarking activity

 - Evaluation of progress against previously identified governance issues

-This leads to the completion of a self-assessment statement which covers the key processes and systems that comprise the council's governance arrangements and is intended to identify any areas where improvement or further development is required.
-This self-assessment is shown at Appendix B
+This all supports the completion of a self-assessment statement which covers the key processes and systems that comprise the council's governance arrangements and is intended to identify any areas where improvement or further development is required.

-6. Governance issues - Part One - Progress Against the 2017-18 Self-Assessment
+8. Governance issues - Part One - Progress Against the 2020/2021 Self-Assessment

-The completion of the self-assessment for 2017-18 did not highlight any significant governance failures.
+The completion of the self-assessment for 2020/21 did not highlight any significant governance failures.
 However, the following issues were identified as areas where improvements could be made: